after12am/boids.js/README.md

 <h1>boids.js</h1>

-This library provides a api that allow you to control animal motion such as bird and fish.
+This library provides a api that allow you to control animal motion such as bird flock and fish school.

 <h3><a href="http://after12am.github.com/boids.js/perfume-dev.html">View Perfume-dev Live Demo</a></h3>
 <h3><a href="http://after12am.github.com/boids.js/birds.html">View Flocking Live Demo</a></h3>